Does Google Really Penalize Websites that Aren't Mobile Friendly?

 It’s not the end of the world if your site doesn’t pass the Google mobile website test.
 Google will not remove your listing from its search results, nor will your ranking in desktop searches suffer.
 And fortunately for you, the algorithm works in a way that allows webmasters to alter their sites at any time in an effort to improve their visibility in mobile searches.
 So if you think it’s important for people to be able to find your site from their phones, it’s definitely in your best interest to update it as soon as possible.

-You can use website building software to create a new site from scratch, or you can try to upgrade your web design with a new template that’s inherently mobile friendly.
+You can use a top website builder to create a new site from scratch, or you can try to upgrade your web design with a new template that’s inherently mobile friendly.
 No matter which route you choose, Google has a handy guide to avoiding common mistakes on mobile websites, and encourages everyone who owns or manages a website to optimize search visibility by using Google Webmaster Tools.

 The mobile-friendliness of your website is only one factor in determining your ranking in Google Search, but it is a big factor.
 By having a mobile-friendly website, you’ll attract more online traffic and have happier website visitors.
 If you need more help getting started with mobile websites, check out Google’s comprehensive guide, full of tips and best practices.